Juadebfm/Yoruba_ALoud_Feb_Cohort/README.md

 - STEP 13 - Now when done with all the checks above, in the last _else_ block create a variable called _signUpData_ and assign a form data object instance to it e.g _new FormData()_
 - STEP 14 - Now using the _append()_ method, append the inputs to the _signUpData_ e.g _signUpData.append("name", getName);_
 - STEP 15 - Create an object with name _signReq_ and add a property _method_ with value _"POST"_ and a property _body_ with value _signUpData_
-- STEP 16 - Now create a variable _url_ and assign the [Signup Api](https://pluralcodesandbox.com/yorubalearning/api/register_admin) to it.
+- STEP 16 - Now create a variable _url_ and assign the `https://pluralcodesandbox.com/yorubalearning/api/register_admin` to it.
 - STEP 17 - Now using the fetch API, do the following:
 - STEP 17a - Add the _url_ and _signReq_ to the _fetch()_
 - STEP 17b - The first _.then()_ function should receive a _response_ and should convert it to _json()_ e.g _(response) => response.json()_